OneSignalDevelopers/TakeShape-OneSignal-Sample/README.md

 To run the project you will need a few things:

 ### OneSignal App
-- OneSignal's API KEY, which you can find in your OneSignal Dashboard(`OneSignal Dashboard->App Settings->API KEY` ).
+- OneSignal's API Key, which you can find in your OneSignal Dashboard(`OneSignal Dashboard->App Settings->API Key` ).
-- OneSignal's app ID, which you can find in your OneSignal Dashboard(`OneSignal Dashboard->App Settings->App ID`).
+- OneSignal's App Id, which you can find in your OneSignal Dashboard(`OneSignal Dashboard->App Settings->App Id`).

 ### TakeShape Project
-- TakeShape's API key, which you can find in your [TakeShape dashboard](https://app.takeshape.io/settings/api).
+- TakeShape's API key, which you can find in your TakeShape dashboard.

 ### Countries API
-- Countries's API Key, which you can find in the [Countrie's Website](https://www.countryflags.io/).
+- Countries API Key, which you can find in the Countries Website.

 ### Running the project